Wednesday Morning 3am

 With the success of the single, the due reformed and recorded The Sounds of Silence album.
 Recorded in the middle of 1965 and released in early 1966.
 Its success led to fans noticing their Wednesday Morning 3am.
 Here are the track listings for the album:

 The asterisk indicates Paul Simon (aka Paul Kane) compositions.
 Like many upcoming artists who became famous because of their compostional genius, Simon was still on a learning curve.
-Columbia Records staff photographer Henry Parker took the album's cover photo.
-The location was the lower subway platform at Fifth Avenue and 53rd Street, New York City.
-Art Garfunkel hasrelated that during the photo session many of pictures Parker took were unusable due to the "old familiar suggestion" on the wall.
+Columbia Records staff photographer Henry Parker had taken the album's cover photo on the lower subway platform at Fifth Avenue and 53rd Street, New York City.
+Art Garfunkel has related that during the photo session many of pictures Parker took were unusable due to the "old familiar suggestion" on the wall.
 Those type of graffiti inspired Paul Simon to write the song "A Poem on the Underground Wall" for the duo's later Parsley, Sage, Rosemary and Thyme album.
+Here's is AllMusic's current review of Wednesday Morning 3 AM.